onestardao/WFGY/TensionUniverse/BlackHole/Q050_multiverse_consistency_tests.md

 > ```
 >
 > for some small threshold `epsilon_MV`, and this inequality remains valid when the encoding is refined within the admissible class.

+The value of `epsilon_MV` is fixed at design time as part of the Tension Scale Charter.
+It marks the upper edge of a low tension band for Q050 and is not adjusted after inspecting results.

 More concretely, for a given encoding family and refinement sequence `{m_k}` with increasing `k_refine`, multiverse assistance requires: